-Sanction Level Action /Outcome Step 1: Warning Engage with the pupil (by name if possible), let the pupil know what behaviours are causing concern and re-direct them positively by explaining why the behaviours are not acceptable.
+Sanction Level Action /Outcome Step 1: Warning Staff will engage with the pupil (by name if possible), letting the pupil know what behaviours are causing concern and redirect them positively by explaining why the behaviours are not acceptable.
 Step 2: Formal Caution If the pupil does not listen to the warning, movement within the classroom / from the area (if not in a classroom) may be required.
-This would be to give the pupil the opportunity and space to stop their unacceptable behaviours.
-This caution should be recorded in the pupil planner so that communication with home is maintained.
-Call Back 10 minutes: break, lunch or after school - should be applied.
-Step 3: Detention If having been moved and spoken to a pupil still persists in their unacceptable behaviour , a suitable detention (30 min - 1 hour) should be issued.
-Step 4: Withdrawal from lesson Should the stages above not moderate a pupil's behaviour, the next step is to remove form the lesson using the support of senior staff ON CALL (HOD/HOY/SLT)
+This gives the pupil the opportunity and space to stop their unacceptable behaviours.
+This caution should be recorded on Class Charts so that communication with home is maintained.
+Call Back 10 minutes: break, lunch or after school - may be applied.
+Step 3: Detention If having been moved and spoken to a pupil still persists in their unacceptable behaviour, a suitable detention (30 min - 1 hour) should be issued.
+This should be recorded on Class Charts.
+Step 4: Withdrawal from lesson Should the stages above not moderate a pupil's behaviour, the next step is to remove them from the lesson using the support of senior staff through ON CALL (HOD/HOY/SLT).
+A detention will be issued.
+Note: serious poor behaviour will result in movement up the steps straight away.

 Sanctions should be applied rigorously and sequentially.
-Pupils should be aware of the stage they are at, and should move up one stage at a time, unless there is a serious breach of discipline e.g. Violence/Verbal abuse.
+Pupils should be aware of the stage they are at, and should move up one stage at a time, unless there is a serious breach of discipline e.g. violence/verbal abuse.
 In such cases, immediate use of the ON CALL system would be appropriate.

-So that Heads of Department and Pastoral staff can effectively manage our behaviour strategy across the Academy, steps 2, 3 and 4 should be recorded in the Academy's management information system, and discussed with the appropriate HOD / HOY at the earliest convenience.
+So that Heads of Department (HOD) and Pastoral staff can effectively manage behaviour across the Academy, steps 2, 3 and 4 should be recorded on the Class Charts programme.
+Teachers should also ensure that serious behaviour incidents are discussed with the appropriate HOD at the earliest convenience.